OYC Junior Sailing

 - This is weather dependent and will be cancelled if conditions are unfavorable

 Note: This is a time to practice established skills in a more casual atmosphere.
-Instructors will be present to support the sailors; lessons will not be offered during this time.
+Instructors will be present to support the sailors; instruction is not be offered during this time.

 FRIENDS & FAMILY PICNIC: Wednesdays, 5:30-8:30pm